GerritCodeReview/plugins_its-phabricator/src/main/resources/Documentation/config.md

 Bugzilla plugin is able to automate status transition on the issues based on code-review actions performed on Gerrit; actions are performed on Bugzilla using the username/password provided during Gerrit init.

+When using this possibility, the plugin assumes that gerrit.canonicalWebUrl is set.
+If it is not, the plugin will throw exceptions.

 Transition automation is driven by `$GERRIT_SITE/issue-state-transition.config` file.

 Syntax of the status transition configuration file is the following: